fredericferry/baroclinic_perturbation_ecmwf/README.md

 - Potential vorticity
 - Temperature advection
 - Differential vorticity advection

-With the full notebook you will be able to compute and plot more advanced diagnostics :
 - Interpolation of the isobaric potential vorticity on an isentropic surface (Metpy function)
 - Gostrophic forcing and its convergence/divergence (Q1, Q2, div(Q))
 - Frontogenesis and deformation field